cilt-uct/oc-scripts/README.md

   --audiotrim
       Deploy or update the audio trim detector script from github.

+  --emptyvenue
+      Deploy or update the empty venue detector script from github.

   -r, --reconfig
       Reconfigure the respective servers.
 Deploy configuration build to each, which includes custom.properties, encoding profiles and workflows.